Customize your Duo experience by changing global settings in the Duo Admin Panel.

 Role required: Owner or Administrator (Billing role may not access the Settings page, other roles may view but not modify settings).

 At the top of the Settings page you can change your Account name, Region, Language, Preferred timezone, or Logo.
-The Region and Preferred timezone selections apply to all dates and timestamps in the Duo Admin Panel and logs.
+The Region and Preferred timezone selections apply to most dates and timestamps in the Duo Admin Panel.

 Change the Language setting from English to display the browser-based Duo Prompt in French or German to your end users.
 This setting is global; users see the selected language in the authentication prompt no matter their actual location.